-Day 4 gives you a practical and comprehensive introduction to machine learning for powerfully inferring complex models from data, with examples selected from a range of industries, including time-series and spatial datasets:
+Day 4 gives you a practical and comprehensive introduction to supervised machine learning in Python for powerfully inferring complex models from data, with examples selected from a range of industries, including time-series and spatial datasets:

-- Intuition behind ML; overview of the ML package ecosystem in Python - Linear and nonlinear regression; application to time-series forecasting - Classification; application to diagnosis, Al systems, satellite imagery, ... - Validation and model selection; diagnostic tools; yellowbrick - Feature engineering and selection; eli5 - Deploying machine learning models in production - Overview of core ML algorithms with scikit-learn: Naive Bayes, logistic regression, SVMs, random forests
+- Intuition behind ML; overview of the ML package ecosystem in Python - Nonlinear regression; application to time-series forecasting - Classification; application to diagnosis, AI systems, satellite imagery, ... - Validation and model selection; diagnostic tools; yellowbrick - Feature engineering and selection; eli5 - Deploying machine learning models in production

-Day 5: Scientific computing with Python
+Topic outline Day 5: Scientific computing with Python

 Day 5 teaches you specialized tools in Python for scientific and engineering computing.
-It gives you a comprehensive introduction to SciPy and the broader package ecosystem.
-It then teaches you how to profile and speed up slow numerical code and how to parallelize code for large datasets across several cores/processors or distribute them across a cluster.
+It gives you a comprehensive introduction to SciPy and related packages, and other specialized topics on request, such as scaling up numerical code to larger datasets.